sergeyklay/cityhive/docs/ai-integration.md

 Every pull request is then auto-reviewed by two LLM-powered bots.
 [GitHub Copilot](https://github.com/features/copilot) lays down broad-stroke suggestions — boilerplate, idioms, imports — while [CodeRabbit](https://www.coderabbit.ai/) delivers focused critiques, refactorings and policy checks.
 CodeRabbit’s behavior is entirely driven by its code-based config, so tweaks can be made in-repo to refine thresholds or rules.
 In tandem, they elevate code quality far beyond manual review alone.

-Beyond these LLM tools, CityHive leverages additional automation agents for dependency audits, test-coverage reporting,and other routine tasks.
+Beyond these LLM tools, CityHive leverages additional automation agents for dependency audits, test-coverage reporting, and other routine tasks.
 Together, they free me to focus on features and architecture instead of repetitive chores.

 ## Conclusion

-By weaving AI rules, dynamic context servers and intelligent review bots into a single pipeline, CityHive achieves faster iteration, consistently formatted code, reliable database integrations and a continual feedback loop — all without ever leaving IDE.
+By weaving AI rules, dynamic context servers and intelligent review bots into a single pipeline, CityHive achieves faster iteration, consistently formatted code, reliable database integrations and a continual feedback loop — all without ever leaving the IDE.

 The AI integration provides a foundation for enhanced development workflows.
 The current setup focuses on:
 - Understanding project architecture and patterns
 - Providing database context for code generation
 - Following established coding standards and testing practices